 By May 1954 the number had risen to well over 670 for the whole of Uganda, comprising of more than 20 different tribes.
 In 1953, pioneers from Uganda went on to spread the Baha’i Faith to other parts of Central Africa including the British Cameroons (Mr. Enoch Olinga), Belgian Congo (Current DRC) (Mr.Sam Mungono), and Congo Brazzaville (Mr.Max Kanyerezi).
 The Intercontinental Conference for Africa was held in 1958 This conference also marked the laying of the foundation stone for the Mother Temple of Africa on 26th January 1958 by Ruhiyyih Khanum and Musa Banani.

 How Bahai Faith Began

 Like every Messenger of God, Baha’u’llah was bitterly opposed and persecuted.
 Like Abraham, He was exiled, like Moses, He was stoned, like Jesus, He was scourged.
-After nearly forty years of such suffering and imprisonment, Baha’u’llah passed away in exile on May 29, 1892, at the age of seventy five in the prison city of Akka.
+After nearly forty years of suffering and imprisonment, Baha’u’llah passed away in exile on May 29, 1892, at the age of seventy-five in the prison city of Akka.
 It was Akka which Isaiah had foretold would be a place of refuge for God’s creatures.
 Hosea too spoke of this valley as a ‘door of hope’ for humanity.
-By kabagambe Gerald
+By Kabagambe Gerald